Estudiantes F.C.

 Estudiantes Football Club was a professional football club located in San Salvador, El Salvador that participated in Segunda División de Fútbol Salvadoreño from 2007 to 2008.
-The club was founded in 1905 in Argentina.

 The club played its home games at Estadio Cuscatlán, which is the largest stadium in El Salvador.

 History

 Estudiantes was a team founded by Fundación Educando a un Salvadoreño, otherwise known as FESA.
 It was created with the hope of helping develop young players and FESA scholarship holders into professional footballers.
 After only one season, Estudiantes sold their spot in the Segunda División to Once Lobos.
 They have since ceased operations.

 Turín FESA

 FESA then joined forces with Turín FC to form Turín FESA F.C.